Bixio Cherubini: Life and career

 During World War II, Cherubini was active as a partisan with the Val Malchirolo brigade.
 After the war, while sporadically working with Bixio and other composers, he started a long and fruitful professional association with Carlo Concina, with whom he composed dozens of hits including "Vola colomba", the winning song of the second edition of the Sanremo Music Festival, "Campanaro", "Marieta monta in gondola", "Campane di Santa Lucia".

-Bixio was also active as a playwright, specialized in revues.
+Bixio was also active as a playwright, specialised in revues.